-Chinese Subtitling agency creating localized Chinese subtitles.
-Our Chinese subtitling services include transcriptions, Chinese subtitle translations, and on-screen text and graphics localization.
+Our Chinese subtitling services include transcription, Chinese subtitle translation, SRT file creation, on-screen text, and graphics localization.

 Adelphi is a specialist media localization company creating Chinese subtitles in both Simplified Chinese and Traditional Chinese for advertising and design agencies, translation companies, and media organizations worldwide.
 Our in-house subtitle translations departments are specialists in providing Chinese translations, Chinese SRT files, and burnt-on subtitle videos.

 Adelphi is a proud member of the Association of Translation Companies (ATC).
 Using Adelphi’s Chinese translation services for your subtitling, therefore, ensures that quality and timing are closely controlled throughout the project.

 Included in Adelphi’s Chinese subtitling services is our capacity to localize motion graphics and animations, printed materials, Articulate Storyline e-learning projects, and any on-screen text in-house with no outsourcing.
 This makes Adelphi the full-service foreign language localization agency for all your Chinese subtitling requirements.

 Tips for preparing your videos for subtitling

 - Always check if the subject has already been translated into the language you require, as this might mean there are established ways to spell product names etc. Where possible, provide a glossary list of these, so we can inform our translators.

 - Make sure the video you provide us with is final, as all the translated content and timings will have to be redone at an extra cost if they change in the middle of the project.

 - It is always best to transcribe the video with time-codes in the original language first and only then translate, so only one set of time-coding needs to be done.
 If not, we then have to time-code each language individually, meaning extra costs and longer turnarounds.